A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing

 \section{Applications}

-We now show the ability of our CPM approach to solve PDEs with IBCs that are common in applications from geometry processing: diffusion curves, geodesic distance, vector field design, and harmonic maps.
+We now show the ability of our CPM approach to solve PDEs with IBCs that are common in applications from geometry processing: diffusion curves, geodesic distance, vector field design, harmonic maps, and reaction-diffusion textures.

 Quadratic polynomial interpolation, i.e., $p = 2$, is used for all the examples in this section.
 Current CPM theory suggests that only first-order accuracy can be expected with quadratic polynomial interpolation, but CPM has been observed to give second-order convergence numerically (see \cite{Macdonald2010}, Section 4.1.1).
 This behaviour is confirmed with IBCs in Figure~\ref{fig:interp-comparison}.